 This guide allows you to set up a Sociable extension on your website.
-Before starting, make sure you have the necessary packages, such as Sociable package and CjLib package, downloaded from the corejoomla.com website.
-To know more about how to install an extension, please read the following guide:
+Before starting, make sure you have the necessary packages, such as the Sociable package and CjLib package, downloaded from the shondalai.com website.
+To learn more about how to install an extension, please read the following guide:

 Sometimes, Joomla does not enable all plugins by default during the installation process.
 To make sure all Sociable plugins are enabled, go to Extensions -> Plugins -> Search for Sociable on this page..
 Please enable all required plugins. (make sure to enable Sociable System and User plugins)

 Make sure to enable all core plugins.
 There are many integration plugins that are shipped with the package, you need not enable them if you do not have such a third-party extension installed on your site.
-For example, all corejoomla extensions integration plugins can be found on the plugins page.
+For example, all Shondalai extension integration plugins can be found on the plugins page.
 Enable them only if you have respective extensions installed.

 - List Layouts: These settings apply to the list layouts such as group topics listing etc.

 - Media settings: These settings allow you to customize the behavior of user uploads and how the photos/videos are displayed on the wall etc.

 - Shared options: These are the common settings that apply to the component.

 - Integration: Using these settings, you can integrate the extension with third-party extensions, customize the default layout according to your template’s Bootstrap version, customize the color theme, etc.

 - Permissions: These are permissions that you can configure to allow your users to authorize the functions available in the component.

 On the options page, you can customize the component permissions in the Permissions tab.
 Every user group has certain permissions that you can allow.
 For example which user group can create posts etc. Configure the permissions according to your needs.